-My post on How to make Rasgulla, is an excellent primer for those of you who wish to cook entirely from scratch.
+My detailed step-by-step post on How to make Rasgulla, is an excellent primer for those of you who wish to cook entirely from scratch.

 2. Boil ½ cup water, then add 10 to 12 almonds.
 Cover and keep aside for 30 to 40 minutes.

 Note: Usually both almonds and pistachios are added, but I had run out of pistachios, so I just used almonds.
 You can add about 10 to 12 each of the almonds and pistachios.

 3. After 30 minutes, peel the almonds and slice them thinly.
 Set aside.

 4. While the almonds are blanching, take 1 liter of full fat whole milk in a thick bottomed pan or kadai.

 5. Bring the milk to a boil on medium heat.

 6. While the milk is coming to a boil, take 2 tablespoons of warm milk from the pan and add it to a small bowl.
 Add 8 to 10 saffron strands.
 Stir and keep aside.

-7. Once the milk has come to a boil, lower the flame and simmer the milk.
+7. Once the milk has come to a boil, lower the heat and simmer the milk.
 Collect the floating cream and push it to the sides of the pan using a spoon or spatula.

 8. Keep on collecting the cream which floats on the top and move it to the sides.
 Also keep stirring the milk at intervals so that the milk does not scorch.

 This process of reducing the milk will take about 20 to 25 minutes after the first boil on a low to medium heat.

 9. Once the milk has reduced to half of its original volume, add 4 to 5 tablespoons of sugar, or according to your taste.

-10. Stir well so that the sugar dissolves.
+10. Mix well so that the sugar dissolves.
 Scrape the milk solids from the sides and reincorporate them into the simmering milk.